Explore a different side of Orlando at museums and galleries throughout the area.

 Wells’Built Museum of African American History and Culture

-Built in 1921 by prominent African American physician Dr. William M. Wells, downtown Orlando’s Wells’Built Hotel offered accommodations to African American travelers who were barred from Florida’s then-segregated hotels, including famed musicians such as Count Basie, Duke Ellington, Ray Charles and others.
+Built in 1921 by prominent Black American physician Dr. William M. Wells, the Wells’Built Hotel offered accommodations to Black travelers who were barred from Florida’s then-segregated hotels, including famed musicians such as Count Basie, Duke Ellington, Ray Charles and others.
 The hotel was even promoted in The Negro Travelers’ Green Book, which started publication in the 1930s and inspired 2018’s Oscar-winning film, Green Book.

-Listed on the U.S. National Register of Historic Places, Dr. Wells’ former hotel is now known as the Wells’Built Museum of African American History and Culture.
-Inside, you’ll find programming dedicated to Orlando’s African American community, as well as exhibits about the Civil Rights movement, African art and artifacts, and other items of interest.
+Listed on the U.S. National Register of Historic Places, and located in in downtown Orlando’s Parramore District, Dr. Wells’ former hotel is now known as the Wells’Built Museum of African American History and Culture.
+Inside, you’ll find programming dedicated to Orlando’s Black community, as well as exhibits about the Civil Rights movement, African art and artifacts, and other items of interest.

 Winter Garden Heritage Foundation

 Based in its namesake city, the Winter Garden Heritage Foundation operates three history-focused venues, all approximately 25 minutes west of International Drive.
-The first of the three, The Heritage Museum, showcases exhibits that explore west Orange County’s rich history.
+The first of the three, the Winter Garden Heritage Museum, showcases exhibits that explore west Orange County’s rich history.

 Discover: Things To Do in Winter Garden